ml-evs/matador/README.rst

 Core functionality
 -------------------

+The core functionality can be summarised by the various sub-commands of the command-line interface.
+The API has many more features that can be explored in the examples and API documentation.

-1. The scraping of CASTEP/Quantum Espresso output files into flexible Python dictionaries with a sensible pragma via ``matador import``.
+1. The scraping of CASTEP/Quantum Espresso output files into flexible Python dictionaries with a sensible schema via ``matador import``.
-2. The transferal of said objects into a MongoDB database.
+2. The transferal of the scraped dictionaries into a MongoDB database.
 3. Powerful CLI querying of the database, with a focus on energy storage applications using ``matador query``.
 4. Calculation and presentation of binary and ternary phase diagrams with ``matador hull``.
-5. 0K voltage curves for binary and intercalation electrodes using ``matador voltage``.
+5. 0K voltage curves for binary and ternary systems, as well as arbitrary intercalation electrodes, using ``matador voltage``.
-6. Atomic species swapping and polishing from previous calculations from ``matador swaps``.
+6. Atomic species swapping and polishing from previous calculations using ``matador swaps``.
-7. Automated high-throughput geometry optimisations, convergence tests and densities of states with CASTEP, with the bundled tool ``run3``.
+7. Automated high-throughput geometry optimisations, electronic and vibrational properties, plus convergence tests, using CASTEP or Quantum Espresso, with the ``run3`` entrypoint.
-   Tested on supercomputing systems Darwin (Cambridge) and ARCHER (UK-wide).
+   Tested on several supercomputers.
-8. Refinement of structural data, powered by spglib via ``matador refine``.
+8. Refinement of structural and chemical data, and symmetries powered by ``spglib``, via ``matador refine``.

 Usage
 ------

-For basic command-line usage, please explore the help system for each sub-command, and check `Tutorials <https://matador-db.readthedocs.io/en/latest/tutorials.html>`_ tutorials for common workflows.
+For basic command-line usage, please explore the help system for each sub-command, and check the `examples <https://matador-db.readthedocs.io/en/latest/examples.html>`_ for common workflows.

 The full Python API documentation is `available online <http://matador-db.readthedocs.io/en/latest/modules.html>`_.